keptn/lifecycle-toolkit/docs-new/docs/contribute/software/dev-environ.md

 ### Component test

-From the `lifecycle-operator` directory, run the component test:
+From the `lifecycle-operator` directory, run the component tests:

   ```shell
   make component-test